willwng/madrona_rl_envs_playground/README.md

 ## Requirements

-To use Madrona, you need a CUDA version of at least 11.7 and a cmake version of at least 3.18.
+To use Madrona with GPU, you need a CUDA version of at least 11.7 and a cmake version of at least 3.18.
 For these environments, you also need to have conda environments (miniconda/anaconda).

 To install miniconda (from miniconda3 instructions):
 ```